brickpop/boilerjs/README.md

 	$ sudo npm install -g forever

-To manage the app on either environment, we will make use of the ```gulp``` module.
+To manage the app in development and production environments, we will make use of ```gulp```.

 	$ sudo npm install -g gulp

-Finally, we will need to install the local dependencies of our project.
+Finally, we will need to install the local dependencies of the project.

 	$ npm install